alexsteward/alexsteward/README.md

 ## Objective

-As a dedicated cybersecurity student with a strong foundation in IT, I am currently seeking an internship to apply my skills and gain hands-on experience in the field.
+I am currently seeking an internship to apply my skills and gain hands-on experience in the field.
 My goal is to leverage my academic knowledge and practical experience to contribute effectively to a dynamic IT team while continuing to grow and learn within the industry.

 ## Skills